infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 The use of the Hub can be activated through specific options, mostly `--push`, `--fetch` and `--pull`.
 The `--push` option pushes an object on the Hub for other users to retrieve it.
 The `--pull` option does the exact opposite, removing the object from the Hub.
 Finally, the `--fetch` option retrieves a resource from the Hub, e.g. a network descriptor, and stores it locally in the `$INFINIT_DATA_HOME` directory.

-One can decide to either create objects locally before pushing them to the Hub or to perform both tasks through a single action by specifying `push` option when invoking the command.
+One can decide to either create objects locally before pushing them to the Hub or to perform both tasks through a single action by specifying `--push` option when invoking the command.

 Note that some binaries operate in hub mode by default.
 For instance the _infinit drive_ binary would not make sense without the Hub since its role is to bridge the gap between a low-level storage infrastructure and potential non-tech-savvy users.